caravagnalab/pydevil/README.md

-#DEVIL
+# DEVIL

-An python package that exploits PyTorch and Pyro to perform fast and scalable single cell differential expression analysis
+A python package that exploits PyTorch and Pyro to perform fast and scalable single cell differential expression analysis

 ![](logo.png)